 - Navigate to your App Admin page

-- From the View Associated Items section, click View Demo, all associated packages, videos, and DLC
+- From the View Associated Items section, click All Associated Packages, DLC, Demos and Tools.

 - Click on the title of the Package you're attempting to download